CaviarChen/fog-machine/README.md

 ## Contributing
 ---
 We ❤️ contributions from the open-source community!
-If you want to contribute to this project, you can look out for issues you'd like or create new issue.
+If you want to contribute to this project, you can look out for issues you'd like or create new issues.